(Assistant Headteacher & KS1 Leader)Mrs Seehra & Mrs Rooprai

 Marking is directly linked to the learning objectives for that lesson.
 This means that at times presentation or spellings may not always be marked as the main objective of the piece of work.
 Whenever possible, marking is done with the child and praise is given, as well as pointers on how to move their learning forward.
 The marking system is displayed in each classroom and the children are made fully aware of what it means.
 As part of the marking process, the children are encouraged to self assess and peer assess, where they will critically look at their own and others work and suggest how it can be improved further.

 Assemblies take place on several occasions during the school week.
 They are used to focus on particular themes and significant annual events.
-The head teacher Mr Willetts, Deputy Head, Ms Willis & KS1 leader Miss Riddell regularly lead assemblies.
+The Head Teacher Mr Willetts and KS1 leader Miss Riddell regularly lead assemblies.
 Mr Willetts also holds a ‘well done’ assembly where the children are celebrated for different achievements.
 You will be invited to attend and watch your own child’s class assemblies and the class teacher will inform you of days and times on your class notice board.

-During the course of the year, many different in school clubs are organised by teachers.
-Letters will be sent home with a reply slip to fill in if your child is interested.
-These take place at lunch times and after school.
-They are usually very popular with limited spaces, so try to return your reply slip as quickly as possible to avoid disappointment.
+Each academic term different afterschool clubs are organised by teachers.
+If your child is interested, please click here to book a place.
+They are usually very popular with limited spaces, so try to book as quickly as possible to avoid disappointment.

 SATs & Assessment